NFL Playoff Bracket 2019: Picks and Predictions for AFC, NFC Wild Card

 6. Indianapolis Colts

-AFC Playoff Bracket Seeding Possibilities (post-Week 17)
+AFC Playoff Bracket Seeding Possibilities (Post-Week 17)

 1. Kansas City Chiefs, New England Patriots, Houston Texans, Los Angeles Chargers